wimrijnders/V3DLib/Doc/BuildInstructions.md

 - `emulator`    - compiles to `vc4` code and runs this on a `vc4` emulator
 - `qpu`         - compiles to either `vc4` or `v3d` code, depending on which hardware you're running on, and runs on the GPU.

-Note that `interpreter` and `emulator` deal with `vc4` code only.
-The examples have a special run-mode `default`, which select the most suitable platform to run on, depending on the build flags below and the hardware.
+- `default`     - selects the most suitable platform to run on, depending on the build flags below and the hardware.

+Note that there is no `v3d` interpreter.

-On a Pi-platform, `interpreter` and `emulator` are useful for asserting that the hardware output is as correct.
+On a Pi-platform, `interpreter` and `emulator` are useful for asserting that the hardware output is correct.
 You can expect, however, that these will run a *lot* slower than hardware.

+A program that works in emulation mode but not on the physical GPU probably indicates a bug in `V3DLib`.
+Please report this and hopefully a valid explanation can be found for the differences.

 ## Build flags